BunmiFash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. This script removes all the c's in a file
  21. This script reverses an output
 22. This script displays all users and their home directories, sorted by users.
+23. This script finds all empty files and directories